udacity/cd14525-agentic-workflows-classroom/project/starter/README.md

-# Purpose of this Folder
+# Starter Code

-This folder should contain a fully working project.
-This will be added to the reviewer toolkit for reviewers to use.
+This folder contains the starter code for the project.
+The project has been divided into two parts - phase 1 and phase 2.
+The same has been done with the starter code.
+Remember to move the files from phase 1 to phase 2 as required.